porpose/CSCA20_Project/README.md

 - To show that it is possible for a student in introductory CS course to build a workable project.

-- To enhance our understanding of Python and other programming knowledges.
+- To enhance our understanding of Python and other programming knowledge.

 ### Setup of the Program
 - Download the source code from [here](https://github.com/porpose/CSCA20_Project/archive/master.zip).